 The teaching concludes with a time of Q&A (questions submitted anonymously through note cards collected from the audience), in which I field questions with candor and humor - not as a “sexpert” but as a frank storyteller who is unembarassed about sharing details of my sex life with an audience. ;-)

 If your conference is themed around a certain Scripture or topic, I can write you a teaching from scratch!
 Through my education at one of the best Christian institutions in the country (Wheaton College, IL), I learned how to dive deeply into Scripture using commentaries, church history, and historical interpretations of Biblical texts to create compelling, orthodox, narrative-style teachings that will give you a deeper appreciation for the relevance of Jesus’ gospel to us today.

-I offer my services to churches and organizations on a sliding scale.
-I’m willing to discuss your budget and come to a mutually agreed upon fee.
+*If funds are an issue: I’m willing to discuss your budget and come to a mutually agreed upon fee.